"Incisive, judicious and strategic. The senior junior of choice in both private and public law litigation."

-Raj specialises in public and human rights law.
-His practice encompasses prison law, civil actions against the police, inquests and inquiries work, equality law, asylum and immigration, information law and education law.
-He also has experience of international law work, in particular applications to the European Court of Human Rights.
+Raj specialises in public and human rights law and has a mixed judicial review and civil actions practice.
+His practice encompasses prison law, civil actions against the police, equality law, information law, education law, and inquests and inquiries work (in particular, concerning controversial deaths engaging the State’s responsibilities under Article 2 ECHR).
+He also undertakes international law work, in particular applications to the European Court of Human Rights.

 Raj holds a first class undergraduate law degree and postgraduate law degree from Oxford University.
-Before joining the Bar, Raj qualified as a solicitor at Sharpe Pritchard solicitors.
+Before joining the Bar, Raj qualified as a solicitor at Sharpe Pritchard solicitors (2007).
 He subsequently worked as judicial assistant to the then Lord Chief Justice and Lord Justice (now Lord) Carnwath at the Court of Appeal.
 He has also worked for the Human Rights Department of the Victorian Government Solicitor’s Office in Melbourne, Australia.

 Raj accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.